jaschoen113/paleo_ocr/tutorials/04_crop_images.md

 	> `sudo apt-get install gimp`

+2. Make sure that you have Imagemagick installed; if that's not the case, install it with the command:

+	> `sudo apt-get install imagemagick`

+	- Note: if that doesn't work, you will probably need to download a package from the [IM website](http://www.imagemagick.org/download/).

 1. Place all the images in the same folder.

 2. Open one of the images in Gimp.